blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 - Beacon block in slot 139 is used to illustrate the beacon block body and proposer slashings.
 - Beacon block in slot 688 is used to illustrate attester slashings and attestations.
 - Beacon block in slot 1005 is used to illustrate deposits and beacon block in slot 29758 are used to illustrate voluntary exits.
-- These blocks are also where the respective events of proposer slashing, attester slashing, deposit, and voluntary exit took place for the first time in the Medalla testnet.
+- These blocks are also where the respective events of proposer slashing, attester slashing, deposit, and voluntary exits are written/reported for the first time in the Medalla testnet.

 The six sections of the data schema (Figures 2 and 3) are described next, one by one.
 We recommend readers to open the [technical specification document under Ethereum's GitHub repository](https://github.com/ethereum/eth2.0-specs/blob/v0.12.1/specs/phase0/beacon-chain.md) and the [annotated technical specification for the Beacon Chain by (Ben Edgington)](https://benjaminion.xyz/eth2-annotated-spec/phase0/beacon-chain/#beaconblockbody) to complement the descriptions provided here.